id01/passman/README.md

 Symlink backend/wwwroot to a folder in your webserver wwwroot.
 Add the user that will be running passwordservice to the group www-data.
 (Don't run as www-data though)

-### Webextension Installation
-Make sure server is correctly set up.
-Generate webextension on server by executing "python create_webextension.py" and following the prompts.
-Install webextension on browser.

 ### C++ Interface Installation
 Download libscrypt from [here](https://github.com/technion/libscrypt) and build it.
 Copy libscrypt.a and libscrypt.h to desktop_interface/prototype/libscrypt.